ix-silverstripe-modules/events/README.md

 You can choose to allow the public to add events to the calendar.
 First set "enable_public_add_event" in the YML as true and then access the page via /events/add.
 The public will be able to add the event and then you will receive an email about it.
 You can choose to delete or publish the event in the CMS.

+This page will source the fields from the DataObject.
+So any extensions that modify the CMSFields will also show.
+Additionally, fields such as Submitter Name etc are added in at the end.
+You can modify what fields are shown or not by modifying the static variable $block_frontend_fields in CalendarEvent.
+Obvious fields like Navigation Label and Metadata are removed.

 ### Ajax Pagination Setup

 For Ajax Pagination, you must set the config as below: